trothr/best/C.md

 `signed`, `unsigned`.
 You'll have to consult with the documentation for your compiler to be sure of the details.

-C also makes strong use of pointers.
+C also makes heavy use of pointers.
-A pointer to an item of a particular type is defined by placing an asterisk ahead of the variable name.
+A pointer to an item of a particular type is declared by placing an asterisk ahead of the variable name.
 For example, `char *string` defines a pointer to a character array (a string) and `string` then is the name of the variable.
-Later in your program, `*string` refers to the character at the start of the array.
+Later in your program, `*string` refers to the character at the start of the array while `string` refers to the whole array.

-The name of an array can also be used as a pointer variable.
+A variable declared as an array (and not as a pointer per se) can also be used as a pointer variable.
 If we define that character string as ...

    char string[256];

- ... the compiler reserves 256 bytes for character storage but `string` can refer to individual characters either with a subscript on the right or with an asterisk on the left.
+ ... the compiler reserves 256 bytes for character storage and `string` refers to that storage. `string` can also refer to individual characters either with a subscript on the right or with an asterisk on the left.

+## About Character Strings

+For newcomers, C seems to treat character strings differently than other data types.
+But not really.
+Remember that C takes you as close as possible to the hardware without having a unique dialect (like you'd have with assembler).
+C treats a string as a vector of single byte characters because that's how strings are processed by the harwdware.

+When declaring a string variable, there are two ways.
+You can declare an array of characters or you can declare a pointer to an array of characters.
+The choice of which declaration to use depends on what you want to do.
+If you want a simple string to be passed along to a function, you might ...

+    char *dave;

+and then assign a value to it

+    dave = "How now brown cow";

+You can then pass it as an argument to a function:

+    printf(dave);   /* ignoring formatting */

+In this case, the compiler allocates storage, but it's not for general use and will usually be marked read-only.

+If you want to manipulate the string, you should declare it as a [re]writable buffer.

+    char davey[100];

+Then load the buffer any way you like.
+A simple copy would be:

+    strcpy(davey,dave);

+(Copying characters is not terribly interesting.
+Sorry about that.)

 ## Derived Data Types